 OU offers and renews awards at its sole and absolute discretion; offers and renewals are contingent upon the availability of funds and continuation of the programs.

-The Oakland University Assistantship programs provide students an opportunity to gain professional experiences, which enhance graduate instruction and research, while contributing financial assistance to the successful completion of a graduate degree.
-Oakland University budgets financial resources for a number of graduate assistantships that are made available to full-time, degree-seeking graduate students.
+The Oakland University Assistantship programs provide students an opportunity to gain professional experience, which enhance Graduate instruction and research, while contributing financial assistance to the successful completion of a Graduate Degree.

-The majority of Graduate Assistantships at OU are offered through academic departments and might NOT appear on this page.
+The majority of Graduate Assistantships at Oakland University are offered through academic departments and might NOT appear on this page.
 Graduate students interested in assistantship opportunities should also talk with their advisor and other faculty members within their department.

 Detailed information regarding Graduate Assistantships can be found in the Graduate Catalog.

 Oakland University supports the Council of Graduate Schools Resolution Regarding Graduate Scholars, Fellows, Trainees and Assistants.

 The King-Chavez-Parks Future Faculty Fellowship Program (KCP) was established in 1986 by the Michigan State Legislature.
 The purpose of the program is to increase the pool of traditionally underrepresented candidates pursuing faculty teaching careers in postsecondary education.
 Preference will not be given to applicants on the basis of race, color, ethnicity, sex, or national origin.
 Applications from women, men, people with disabilities, and individuals from cultural, linguistic, geographic, and socio-economic backgrounds who would otherwise not adequately be represented in the graduate student and faculty populations are encouraged to apply.